ratanahaerlavynah/dreamy/_poems/58-she-dreamed-in-a-language-that-could-not-be-spoken.md

 ---
 layout: poem
-title: "She Dreamed in a Language That Could Not Be Spoken"
+title: She Dreamed in a Language That Could Not Be Spoken
 order: 58
+description: >-
+  <pre> Not written not voiced not breathed... as the world knows breath but
+  spoken in glimmers, between eyelids and sky.
+Her sleep was not silence but translation of truths, too luminous for waking air…
+tags: []
+image: /assets/img/58-she-dreamed-in-a-language-that-could-not-be-spoken.png
+permalink: /poems/58-she-dreamed-in-a-language-that-could-not-be-spoken/
 ---

 <pre>